 It was named after two physicians in 1903, Dr. Robert Osgood and Dr. Carl Schlatter.
 These Doctors defined the disease.

-• Tenderness and pain is worse during and after exercise
+• Tenderness and pain are worse during and after exercise.

 • Pain when contracting the quadriceps against resistance or when contracting the muscles with the leg straight.

 Osgood-Schlatter syndrome often resolves by itself within 12 months or so.
 However, the knee joint may remain uncomfortable for around two to three years until the growth spurt finishes.